 - Prevention of tooth loss: Getting rid of the bacteria on the surface of a tooth prevents deterioration of the tooth.
 This, in turn, prevents tooth loss.

-- Maintains the aesthetics of teeth: Deep cleaning helps maintain whiter teeth by the removal of tartar and plaque.
+- Maintains the aesthetics of teeth: Deep cleaning helps keep whiter teeth by removing tartar and plaque.

-Soreness, bleeding gums and pain may be experienced for a few days after getting a deep clean done.
-But, it definitely helps maintain good oral health.
+Soreness, bleeding gums, and pain may be experienced for a few days after getting a deep clean done.
+But, it helps maintain good oral health.

 Call us at 408-275-0768 or schedule an appointment with our dental professionals at our office in San Jose, CA.